kore4lyf/notes/bsv_blockchain_notes/bitcoinInfrastructure.md

 Note that while some operations require parameters to be valid numeric values, they may produce byte sequences which are not valid numeric values (for example, OP_MUL may produce a byte sequence which is too large to validly represent a numeric value).

+### Stack Memory Usage Rule
+The stack memory usage consensus rule limits the amount of memory that can be used on the stacks.
+This rule is evaluated against the sum of the memory used by the stack and the alt-stack.

+If the execution of the unlocking and locking script for an input uses more memory than defined in this rule, then the transaction is